Murder of Elyse Pahler

-Elyse Marie Pahler (April 24, 1980 – July 22, 1995) was a 15-year-old Arroyo Grande High School freshman who was murdered on July 22, 1995 by three teenage boys, Royce Casey, Jacob Delashmutt, and Joseph Fiorella.
+Elyse Marie Pahler (April 24, 1980 – July 22, 1995) was a 15-year-old Arroyo Grande High School (in Arroyo Grande, California) freshman who was murdered on July 22, 1995, by three teenage boys, Royce Casey, Jacob Delashmutt, and Joseph Fiorella.

 Casey, Delashmutt, and Fiorella lured Elyse Pahler to a remote location and stabbed her to death as a sacrifice to Satan.
-The trio had planned the act for months, believing that murdering Pahler would "enhance their death metal playing."
+The trio, who formed a band together, had planned the act for months, believing that murdering Pahler would increase their musical abilities and musicianship.
 They were each sentenced to 25 to 26 years to life in prison.

 In 2000, Pahler's family unsuccessfully attempted to sue American thrash band Slayer, claiming that the band's music incited the boys to murder their daughter.
 The lawsuit was dismissed by a judge.

 Background

 Elyse Pahler was "a vivacious, curious teenager with a dramatic flair--she designed and sewed her own dresses."
-She attended Arroyo Grande High School with Royce Casey, Jacob Delashmutt, and Joseph Fiorella who were self-professed "cult followers" of Slayer, forming their own death metal band named Hatred.
+She attended Arroyo Grande High School with Royce Casey, Jacob Delashmutt, and Joseph Fiorella who were self-professed "cult followers" of Slayer, who founded their own thrash metal group known as "Hatred".
 More obsessed than his two friends, Fiorella studied Slayer song lyrics “as if they held deep meaning," admitting that "the music started to influence the way [he] looked at things."
 Fiorella later asked Delashmutt if he would be interested in sacrificing a virgin, selecting their classmate, Elyse Pahler, because he was "obsessed with her and obsessed with killing her."